 What kills a relationship?

-- The most common communication skills to put on a resume.
+- The most common communication skills and communication examples for resume.

 - Communicating (whether by pen, mouth, etc.) in a way that others grasp.

 - Respecting others’ points of view through engagement and interest.

 - Using relevant knowledge, know-how, and skills to explain and clarify thoughts and ideas.

 - Listening to others when they communicate, asking questions to understand them better.